“THE WORLD IS IMPERMANENT, AND IT’S FALLING APART ALL THE TIME, AND THAT SUCKS.”

 But before you dig in, consider making a quick detour and learn about Jerry’s inspiring coaching company, Reboot, which believes that “Work doesn’t have to destroy us.
 Work can be the way we achieve our fullest selves.”
 While you’re there, be sure to take a look at his incredible new book.

 And don’t forget to check out the show notes below.
-You’ll see I’ve cross-referenced some of the highlights of our conversation with corresponding declarations from my latest project—The Fellowship.
-That’s because (surprise, surprise) a lot of Jerry’s insight ties directly back to things we talk about in The Fellowship.
+You’ll see I’ve cross-referenced some of the highlights of our conversation with corresponding declarations from a project of mine at The Society of Advice.
+That’s because (surprise, surprise) a lot of Jerry’s insights tie directly back to things we talk about in The Society.

 Without further ado… ladies and gentlemen, Jerry Colonna!